edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     * **zone**: Is the GCP zone you want to deploy your cluster in, e.g., `us-west-1a`.

         You can find a [list of all zones in Google's documentation](https://cloud.google.com/compute/docs/regions-zones#available).

+    * **instanceType**: Is the VM type you want to use for your Constellation nodes.

+        Supported are all machines from the N2D family.
+It defaults to `n2d-standard-4` (4 vCPUs, 16 GB RAM), but you can use any other VMs from the same family.
+Refer to [N2D machine series](https://cloud.google.com/compute/docs/general-purpose-machines#n2d_machines) or run `constellation config instance-types` to get the list of all supported options.

     * **serviceAccountKeyPath**: To configure this, you need to create a GCP [service account](https://cloud.google.com/iam/docs/service-accounts) with the following permissions: